KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Autobahn by JockeyDoe](https://github.com/JockeyDoe/MMM-Autobahn)